RUN-KAIST/kaist.run/about/en.md

 You compete for skills you've honed during the club activities.
 Members of the club prepare for the tasks given in the contest.

-### [Autumn] KAIST ACM-ICPC Mock competition
+### [Autumn] KAIST ICPC Mock competition

-We hold an ACM-ICPC mock contest for all students in KAIST every autumn semester before the regional contest.
+We hold an ICPC mock contest for all students in KAIST every autumn semester before the regional contest.
 Members of the club prepare for the tasks given in the contest.